Religious views of Isaac Newton: Christian heresy

 According to most scholars, Newton was Arian, not holding to Trinitarianism.
 Scholars have generally concluded that Newton's heretical beliefs were self-taught, but he may have been influenced by then-current heretical writings; controversies over unitarianism were raging at the time.

-As well as rejecting the Trinity, Newton's studies led him to reject belief in the immortal soul, a personal devil, literal demons (spirits of the dead), and infant baptism.
+As well as rejecting the Trinity, Newton's studies led him to reject belief in the immortal soul.
+Despite his unorthodox beliefs, Sir Isaac Newton affirmed infant baptism, in keeping with his Anglican upbringing, writing, "The Declaration by imposition of hands is a Jewish ceremony.
+We call it confirmation, meaning a confirmation of what was done by the Godfathers in baptizing the Infant."

 Although he was not a Socinian, he shared many similar beliefs with them.
 They were a unitarian Reformation movement in Poland.
 A manuscript he sent to John Locke in which he disputed the existence of the Trinity was never published.
 In 2019, John Rogers stated, "Heretics both, John Milton and Isaac Newton were, as most scholars now agree, Arians."

 Newton refused the sacrament of the Anglican church offered before his death.

 After his death, Deists sometimes claimed him as one of their own, as have Trinitarians.
-In fact, he was a fundamentalist Christian who opposed both orthodox teachings and religious skepticism.
+In fact, he was an active apologist who opposed both orthodox teachings and religious skepticism.